gerichilli/Computer-Science-Notebook/Opt 01 Head First Java/03 Variable and Types/notes.md

 ## Arrays

-- Arrays are objects toos
+- Arrays are objects too